Most people are intimidated by the idea of investing in real estate because they think that you need a lot of money to do it.

 Related reading: If you want to learn more about lease options, I have written a number of articles about using this niche investing strategy.
 You can read an article comparing them to traditional rental property investing here and an article discussing sandwich lease options here.

 So there you have it – 15 ways to get a rental property with no money down (or in some cases very low money down).
-If you have questions or other ideas, please let me know in the comments section.
+If you want to learn how to invest in real estate at every price point, check out my article on the topic here.